Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Analysis of the Obtained Solutions to OFS Problem

-In Figure \ref{fig:all-final-solutions} we visualized the objective values of all the found final solutions $\mathbb{G}$.
+In Figure~\ref{fig:all-final-solutions}, we visualized the objective values of all the found final solutions $\mathbb{G}$.
 Notably, all of them outperform the baseline solution $\bm{x}_{\text{base}}$ by far.
 The diversity of the set $\mathbb{G}$ provides practitioners with the flexibility to choose solutions beyond the one with the optimal objective value, denoted by $\bm{x}^{(1)}$.
 This can be particularly relevant when unforeseen constraints arise after the optimization process.
 These constraints might include minimizing the manufacturing cost, given that the construction cost is different for filters in $\mathbb{L}$.

-In Figure \ref{fig:profiles} we outline the transmission profiles of every filter in the top 3 final solutions.
+In Figure~\ref{fig:profiles}, we outline the transmission profiles of every filter in the top 3 final solutions.
 Surprisingly, it appears that the found solutions contain transmission profiles with little or no sharp features, but more smooth sections with either a low or high transmission.
 These results show that filters with these features improve the performance of the Trace Gas Measurement Device.

-In Figure \ref{fig:noise-comparison} we propose a comparison of the best-found solution against the baseline solution.
+In Figure~\ref{fig:noise-comparison}, we propose a comparison of the best-found solution against the baseline solution.
 This analysis shows that the trace gas retrieval algorithm precision follows a Gaussian distribution for both the reference solution (base) as well as the found top solution.
-The reduced width of the distribution indicates the performance increase of the Trace Gas Measurement Device.
+The reduced width of the distribution indicates an increase in the performance of the Trace Gas Measurement Device.